MiguelElGallo/simple-fastapi-snow-azd/README.md

 ## True Pagination

-For true pagination to ocurr the following needs to happen:
+For true pagination to exist, the following needs to happen:

 - The request to the database must be paginated
 - The response to the consumer must be paginated